caplena/knowledge-base/docs/Appending-Data.md

 Need to add more responses to your existing Caplena project?
 You can easily do this right from the Data View tab.

-Provided your existing data has already been analyzed, i.e., topic collection was applied, the newly added data will be automatically assigned with topics based on the existing topic collection.
+As long as your existing data has already been analyzed (meaning a topic collection is in place), any newly added data will automatically be assigned to topics based on that existing setup.

-This procedure can be repeated as many times as you wish.
+You can repeat this process as often as needed.

 1️⃣ **Go to the Data Tab**